 The cradle has a built in Arca-Swiss style plate mount, so no adapters are required meaning quick swapping between other lenses and cameras that you may already have plates for.

-The MKII is designed to comfortably support even the heaviest of lenses, with my D3 and 600mm it never feels strained and the joints operate as smoothly as when they are not under load.
+The MKII is designed to comfortably support even the heaviest of lenses.
+It feels as sturdy with a flagship body and high end telephoto as it does with lesser loads.
+It never feels strained and the joints operate as smoothly as when they are not under load.
 Lock it down and there is not even the smallest bit of movement or lens droop.
-Used in conjunction with a solid tripod such as the Gitzo 5541, you’ll find no movement through the viewfinder, even in breezes, making it ideal for use with mirror lock up and a remote shutter or cable release (of course it’s not wind proof so will eventually give some viewfinder movement as wind strength gets stronger).
+Used in conjunction with a solid tripod such as the Gitzo 5 series, you’ll find no movement through the viewfinder, even in breezes, making it ideal for use with mirror lock up and a remote shutter or cable release (of course it’s not wind proof so will eventually give some viewfinder movement as wind strength gets stronger).

 There is a small downside to the operation of the Wimberley though…well it’s not really a downside but it is worth mentioning if you plan on using it with more than one lens on a regular basis – and this brings me back to the setup of the head that I mentioned earlier.
 The Wimberley, unlike other units such as the 393, is designed to work mainly on counter balance (the 393 works mainly on friction with help from counter balance) so that when all the friction knobs are loosened fully the lens will still stay in place wherever you let go of it.
 To effectively get the counter balance setup you need to adjust the height of the base plate the lens sits on, up and down to find the pivot point of the lens you’re using.
 If you don’t do this the lens will not be counter balanced properly and will droop when you let go.
 So, if you plan on using more than one lens with the MKII, it might be worth marking the height position of the base plate for each lens to make it quicker in future – Wimberley really should have etched markings on the head to make this easier for users.